TeamMacLean/split_and_count/README.md

 ### `kallisto` step

-The Mo reads are put through the `kallisto count` pipeline to generate estimates of transcript abundance in each Mo read file.
+The Mo reads are put through the `kallisto count` pipeline to generate estimates of transcript abundance in each read file.
 A single output file is generated for each sample.
 A count matrix is compiled.

 ## Running the pipeline